AngaPaduga/CrosswordSolver/README.md

-When all the letters from the circle are clicked in this way, the program will immediately begin work on solving the crossword puzzle.
+When all the letters from the circle are pointed in this way, the program will immediately begin work on solving the crossword puzzle.
-The mouse pointer moves across the screen and selects letters, cycling through all possible words.
+The mouse pointer moves across the screen automatically and selects letters, cycling through all possible words.
 The program exits when all words have been searched.
 But you can stop the program at any time by pressing the SPACE key.

 **IMPORTANT NOTE.**